awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 The policy restricts access to both the call to `CreatePresignedNotebookInstanceUrl` and to the URL that the call returns\.
 The policy also restricts access to opening a notebook instance in the console and is enforced for every HTTP request and WebSocket frame that attempts to connect to the notebook instance\.

 **Note**
-Using this method to filter by IP address is incompatible when [connecting to Amazon SageMaker through a VPC interface endpoint\.](https://docs.aws.amazon.com/sagemaker/latest/dg/interface-vpc-endpoint.html)\.
+Using this method to filter by IP address is incompatible when [connecting to SageMaker through a VPC interface endpoint\.](https://docs.aws.amazon.com/sagemaker/latest/dg/interface-vpc-endpoint.html)\.
 For information about restricting access to a notebook instance when connecting through a VPC interface endpoint, see [Connect to a Notebook Instance Through a VPC Interface Endpoint](notebook-interface-endpoint.md)\.

-## Control Access to Amazon SageMaker Resources by Using Tags<a name="access-tag-policy"></a>
+## Control Access to SageMaker Resources by Using Tags<a name="access-tag-policy"></a>

-Control access to groups of Amazon SageMaker resources by attaching tags to the resources and specifying `ResourceTag` conditions in IAM policies\.
+Control access to groups of SageMaker resources by attaching tags to the resources and specifying `ResourceTag` conditions in IAM policies\.

 **Note**
 Tag\-based policies don't work to restrict the following API calls: